IBM/lunchpail/tests/README.md

 You may also set `api=ray`, please do this if your application uses the Ray APIs.
-If your app and run yamls are not situated in the default `codeflare-test` namespace, also define `namespace=...` in your settings.sh.
+If your app and run yamls are not situated in the default test namespace, also define `namespace=...` in your settings.sh.
 If the name of those resources does not match the name under `./tests/foo` (say the app and run resources are named "bar"), then also make sure to define `testname=bar`.

 3) [Optional] If your test Application needs a custom base image, create a Dockerfile under [./base-images](./base-images).
 Any